voiceflow-gallagan/tico-zendesk-demo/README.md

-# Tico Zendesk Cloudflare Worker
+# Tico Zendesk Email Demo

 This project demonstrates how to integrate Zendesk and Voiceflow using webhooks and conversational AI agents.
 It uses Zendesk webhooks to trigger events in a Voiceflow project whenever a ticket is created or updated.
 The Voiceflow agent then analyzes the ticket, leverages its knowledge base, and automatically replies to the user's email with a helpful response.
 This setup enables automated, intelligent support workflows between Zendesk and Voiceflow.